deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 We will deploy a technique talked about above- (when we added to cl).
 Since EDX is already equal to zero- from our flags parameter.

-This time, we will add to the DH (data high) register, which is the 8 bit register within the 16 bit register DX, which is apart of the 32 bit register EDX.
+This time, we will add to the DH (data high) register, which is the 8-bit register within the 16 bit register DX, which is a part of the 32 bit register EDX.
 This register is not at the MOST significant byte, but close to.

 When we add to DH (in context of EDX), it will look a little something like this: